Find out how you can use bonus depreciation to boost your write-offs in the first year of using qualified assets and certain leasehold improvements.

 What Is Bonus Depreciation?

 Bonus depreciation is a tax incentive that allows businesses to write off a large percentage of the cost of an asset in the first year it’s placed into service.
-In 2024, 60% of the cost of qualified property can be written off in the first year it’s placed in service.
+Under current rules, 100% of the cost of qualified property can be written off in the first year it’s placed in service.

 What Is Qualified Property For Bonus Depreciation?